Flexible FTN-Aided OTFS Modulation for High-Mobility LEO Satellite-to-Ground Communications

-Given the highly dynamic nature of LEO links, obtaining perfect knowledge of the link quality is practically challenging.
 The impact of imperfect CSI estimation, i.e., errors in channel impulse response coefficients, on signal detection is beyond the scope of this study and assumes perfect CSI for the LMMSE detector.
 To model the uncertainty in link quality assessment, we introduce a Gaussian error term $\Delta_{\mathrm{dB}} \sim \mathcal{N}(0, \sigma_e^2)$ to the estimated SNR. \figref{fig:error} evaluates the robustness of the proposed scheme under this uncertainty.
 With a fixed grid size of $M=N=16$, the BER performance degrades only marginally as the standard deviation of the SNR estimation error $\sigma_e$, increases from $0$ dB to $5$ dB.
 This indicates that the designed FFTN strategy possesses strong resilience to moderate SNR estimation imperfections, as the LUT includes sufficient margins to accommodate fluctuations.
 However, when the estimation error is significant, e.g., fixed at $3$ dB, increasing the OTFS grid dimensions from $16$ to $64$ results in a noticeable performance penalty.
 This suggests that larger frame sizes, while offering higher Doppler resolution, are more sensitive to mode mismatch caused by inaccurate SNR estimation, necessitating a trade-off between frame size and robustness.